hc20k/LLMChat/README.md

 - Long term message recalling using OpenAI's embeddings to detect similar topics talked about in the past
 - Custom bot identity and name
 - Support for all OpenAI text completion and chat completion models
-- Support for local LLaMA models
+- Support for local LLaMA (GGML) models
 - Local OpenAI Whisper support for speech recognition (as well as Google and Azure speech recognition)
 - Chat-optimized commands